SQream/sqream_docs/getting_started/cost_management.rst

    The pool you selected is now highlighted.

 3. To add or reduce Workers, in the pool's settings panel, select the number to the right of the **Worker Count**, and use the ``+`` or ``-`` key.
+   When adding workers to a pool, ensure that there are enough available workers in your default pool to be reduced from.

 4. To make this pool your default pool, go to the three-dot menu located in the top right corner of the pool panel, and choose **Make Default**.
 5. To rename pool, you may either: